Academic Calendar 2025-2026

 In addition to the specific types of departures from academic integrity listed below, “Departure from the Core Values of Academic Integrity” encompasses a range conduct and infractions.
 Any acts that deviate from the core values of academic integrity (see Academic Regulation 18.2.1) that do not fall under the specific categories listed below may be categorized under this broader heading.

 In the educational context, there is, for instance, trust that students will abide by the core values of academic integrity and not violate these values or attempt to violate this trust.
 Therefore, attempts at plagiarism, facilitation, and other departures are as much a threat to academic integrity as submitting a plagiarized paper or working with a peer to undermine integrity.
-Honesty plays a role in exchanges with Instructors and peers, especially in a professionalized setting, where authentic self-representation and truthfulness are essential.
+Honesty plays a role in exchanges with Instructors, peers and other individuals (e.g. teaching assistants, proctors, university staff and/or university administrators), especially in a professionalized setting, where authentic self-representation and truthfulness are essential.

 Investigations and findings under this broad category will cite one or more of these 6 values and indicate how the activity contravenes these values and compromises the integrity of the educational experience.
 “The Fundamental Values of Academic Integrity”, 3rd edition, developed by the International Centre for Academic Integrity provides guidance on the meaning of these 6 values in relation to the educational experience.